lucas-carmo/METiS/readme.md

 - Armadillo (details in the readme file provided with Armadillo):
     1. Download at http://arma.sourceforge.net;
     2. Extract files;
-    3. In a terminal window, change into the directory that was created by unpacking Armadillo, and type `cmake .` (the full stop separated from "cmake" by a space is important);
+    3. As MKL is probably installed in a non standard location, I had to run this extra step that is not included in the Armadillo readme file `sudo ln -s /opt/intel/oneapi/mkl/2021.4.0/lib/intel64/libmkl_rt.so /usr/local/lib/libmkl_rt.so`.
+It creates a symbolic link so that `ld` can find MKL;
-    4. Activate MKL in your current terminal window source `/opt/intel/oneapi/setvars.sh`
+    4. In a terminal window, change into the directory that was created by unpacking Armadillo, and type `cmake .` (the full stop separated from "cmake" by a space is important);
-    5. Create a symbolic link so that `ld` can find MKL by running `sudo ln -s /opt/intel/oneapi/mkl/2021.4.0/lib/intel64/libmkl_rt.so /usr/local/lib/libmkl_rt.so`
+    5. Activate MKL in your current terminal window source `/opt/intel/oneapi/setvars.sh`
-    6. Type `sudo make install`
+    7. Type `sudo make install`

 ### **Compiling and running**